Tutorial: Installing the Device SDK and running the sample application for Device Shadows - Amazon IoT Core

 While this tutorial uses MQTT and MQTT over WSS, Amazon IoT supports devices that publish HTTPS requests.
 For an example of a Python program that sends an HTTP message from a device, see the HTTPS code example using Python’s requests library.

-For information about how you can make an informed decision about which protocol to use for your device communications, review the Choosing a protocol for your device communication.
+For information about how you can make an informed decision about which protocol to use for your device communications, review the Choosing an application protocol for your device communication.

 MQTT